LukeGrahamLandry/franca/devlog.md

+## (Mar 14)

+- macos screenshot default names have a U+202F so dragndrop loses it because NSString.length is in utf16
+- wasm/emit doesn't care about pointer stability so don't limit to commands_size_guess.
+- remove the special case for `m.got: SegmentCursor`, they can just be randomly in ConstantData instead of reserving a chunk at the start. probably slightly worse once i start putting more stuff in constdata (that doesn't have fixups) because the loader might have to look at more pages, but i'd rather the code simplicity (and no arbitrary limit) than unmeasurable startup time.
+  - somehow that broke only the hare tests.
+    - dies in rt.start_linux `<+24>: str x2, [x1]; argc = iv[0]`.
+      only when have_assembler, it's fine if i disable that and use a linker.
+    - it doesn't like that im not emitting the ConstantData segment if its length is 0 (before it wasn't 0 because it had the wasted max_got_size). oops, wasn't incrementing virtual_offset if skip so only worked if last thing (MutableData) is the empty one also only happened if -nostart because otherwise i import libc_start_main, and franca does static binaries by just making all the imports weak so would never be zero there either.

+## (Mar 13)

+- magic numbers for clock_gettime on linux.
+  - rare memory safety L: stop trying to read worker.codegen_time after deallocating it

 ## (Mar 12)

 - split the framebuffer part out of DeviceFile so now it's just used as a convoluted way to pass a buffer around.